Vigneshpeddi/medbot/README.md

 2. Press Enter or click the send button
 3. Wait for MedBot to process your question and provide a response
 4. Continue the conversation as needed

-## Deployment

-This project is configured for easy deployment on Vercel:

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Add environment variable: `GEMINI_API_KEY`
-4. Deploy automatically

 ## Development